wafaahamdy/moodle-tool_resetpasswords/README.md

 # Bulk rest password #

-This plugin enables admins to bulk reset users password and send password to users by email.
-Users will be forced to reset password with first login.
+This plugin enables admins (or any one with permission) to bulk reset users password and send password to users by email.
+Force password change will be set for those users.

 The process starts by uploading a CSV file with usernames to mark users who need password reset.
 A scheduled task is used to perform the process of resetting password and sending mail to users.